Probolinggo Regency: Government

-Under Japanese occupation, the administrations were once again separated.
+Under the Japanese occupation, the administrations were once again separated.
 The city (under Japanese rule, the level was called shi) mayor (shico) was Gapar Wiryosudibyo, a middle school teacher, while the regency (ken) regent was Nyais Wiryosubroto.
 Both Probolinggo (shi and ken) were under an administration of Malang-shu (residency).

-During National Revolution, on 13 August 1948 the city was abolished again and was absorbed into the regency.
-Then since the Dutch recognition of Indonesian independence, the city and regency were separated again.
+During the National Revolution, on 13 August 1948 the city was abolished again and was absorbed into the regency.
+Then, after the Dutch recognition of Indonesian independence, the city and regency were separated again.

 Administrative districts

 Late Dutch East Indies era

-In late Dutch East Indies rule, there were 3 districts in Probolinggo regency: Probolinggo, Tongas, and Sukapura.
-Probolinggo district itself was divided into 5 onderdistriks namely Probolinggo, Kanigaran, Wonoasih, Bantaran, and Leces.
+In late Dutch East Indies rule, there were 3 districts in Probolinggo Regency: Probolinggo, Tongas, and Sukapura.
+Probolinggo District itself was divided into 5 onderdistriks namely Probolinggo, Kanigaran, Wonoasih, Bantaran, and Leces.

-Recent
+Current

-Probolinggo Regency consists of twenty-four districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+Probolinggo Regency now consists of twenty-four districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the number of administrative villages in each district (totaling 325 rural desa and 5 urban kelurahan - the latter all in Kraksaan District), and its postal codes.
+Each district has the same name as its administrative centre.

-Notes: (a) excluding the village of Besuk, which has a post code of 67283. (b) includes the offshore island of Pulau Giliketapang.
+Notes: (a) excluding the village of Besuk, which has a post code of 67283. (b) comprises 5 urban kelurahan (Semampir, Patokan, Sidomukti, Kraksaan Wetan and Kandangjati Kulon) and 13 rural desa. (c) includes the offshore island of Pulau Giliketapang.

 Tourism

-Probolinggo Regency has various tourist attractions including Mount Bromo, white water rafting at Pekalen River, and also the Jabung Buddhist temple.
+Probolinggo Regency has various tourist attractions including Mount Bromo, Madakaripura waterfall, white water rafting at Pekalen River, and also the Jabung Buddhist temple.